 STEVE PAGE – BLUES SLIDE GUITAR WORKSHOP

-Steve’s workshop was the most popular at last year’s Festival, and he’ll introduce you to the more traditional ways of playing the blues.
+Steve’s workshops are always popular, and he’ll introduce you to the more traditional ways of playing the blues.
 The blues wouldn’t be the blues without slide guitar.
-Steve will introduce you to slide guitar techniques. that you can use however, whenever and in whatever songs you like!
+Steve will introduce you to slide guitar techniques that you can use however, whenever and in whatever songs you like!

 STEVE PAGE AND BEN HEWLETT – BLUES TUTORIAL

 A tutorial session with Steve Page and Ben Hewlett, performing “the Story of the Blues”.

 Highway 61, longest road I know.
 From Mississippi to Chicago.
 At last years Wotton Blues Festival, Steve and Ben charted the story of the Blues from its origins in West Africa and South East Asia all the way to cotton fields of the Mississippi Delta.
 Now they pick up the story in the American South, travelling North in the years following the Second World War to the birth of Chicago Blues.

 Along the way we’ll meet the likes of Robert Johnson, Skip James, Big Bill Broonzy, Muddy Waters and John Lee Hooker.

 UTEA Centre • Saturday 21 September • 4:15pm start